AntonioGallego/Montecarlo/README.md

 https://ggcarvalho.dev/posts/montecarlo/

-The code was Go, as an exercise I rewrote it in Python
+The code was Go.
+As an exercise I went through it rewriting it in Python

 https://en.wikipedia.org/wiki/Monte_Carlo_method